Discover Jesus \ Person \David Zebedee

 Brother of John and James, David became close friends with Jesus and created a messenger service to keep Jesus and his followers informed.
 He ultimately married Ruth, Jesus' sister.

 David Zebedee’s dad was known as father Zebedee; his mother was Salome.
 He had four sisters and two brothers, John and James.
 Father Zebedee was friends with Jesus’ father Joseph, and that explains how the Zebedees and Jesus became acquainted.
 Before Jesus began his public ministry, he and all the Zebedees became close friends during a one-year period in which Jesus lived with the family and worked in their boat shop.
-In that year Jesus often went fishing with David, James, and John.
+In that year, Jesus often went fishing with David, James, and John.
 David was deeply impressed by Jesus, not by his religious views or philosophic teachings, but because he saw Jesus as a great man.

 In January of 28 CE, David decided to volunteer as one of Jesus’ helpers.
 This was almost two years after his brothers, John and James, were accepted as Jesus’ apostles.
 David was not interested in serving as an apostle, but he chose to assist in other ways.
 It occurred to him there was a need for a messenger service to keep Jesus and his followers informed about current events, to warn them of impending dangers, and to maintain contact with their families.
 David undertook this much-needed service on his own initiative, no one asked him to create a "messenger corps."
 At one time, fifty runners were employed in this service.

 David is best described as a man of courage, action, and insight; a determined, dependable, and thoughtful worker who sees a need and fills it.
-Besides the messenger service, he also provided shelter for Jesus and his followers when there was the need, such as tents for rest and protection from the elements.
+Besides the messenger service, he also provided shelter for Jesus and his followers when needed, such as tents for rest and protection from the elements.
 He took on yet another job when the apostles’ savings were depleted.
 They went fishing and would sell their catch to David, who then sold it to buyers.
 He also had his couriers collect funds as they traveled about delivering messages to believers.
 David supported himself by fishing.

 When Jesus’ resurrection occurred, David was the only one of the leading disciples who took a literal and matter-of-fact view of the Master’s assertion that he would die and "rise again on the third day."
 After sending his messengers out with the announcement that Jesus had risen from the tomb, David terminated the messenger service.
 He later married Ruth, Jesus’ youngest sister.